qgis/QGIS-Documentation/source/introduction/features_at_a_glance.rst

 * The Mode setting determines which layers will be shown by the Identify tool.
-By switching to ``Top down`` or ``Top down, stop at first`` instead of ``Current layer`` attributes for all identifiable layers (see the Project properties section under: :ref:`projects` to set which layers are identifiable) will be shown with the Identify tool.
+By switching to ``Top down`` or ``Top down, stop at first`` instead of ``Current layer`` attributes for all identifiable layers (see the Project properties section under: :ref:`sec_projects` to set which layers are identifiable) will be shown with the Identify tool.
 * |checkbox| :guilabel:`Open feature form, if a single feature is identified`
 * Define search radius for identifying and displaying map tips as a